t3moses/Crews/README.txt

 Process

+The calendar is updated in one of two ways.

 process.py processes the contents of the email sent to the admin when a boat-owner or sailor submits a form.
 It updates the database files described above.

+recalculate.py updates the calendar without processing an email.

 Boat owners and sailors should open an account.
 This allows them to enter information about themselves and their boat.